Tri-coupler geometries for achromatic nulling interferometry in the near-infrared: Introduction

-The present work uses lithographically fabricated waveguides -- a silica substrate with a deposited germanium-doped silica core layer and a silica top layer.
-At this index difference ($\Delta$n$\approx$0.03), the waveguides have efficient fiber coupling of approximately 5\%, minimized dispersion, low loss, and polarization independence when employing square waveguides~\cite{Gatkine2024}.
-At this refractive index contrast, both evanescent and MMI-based couplers are viable candidates.
+Here, we investigate work using lithographically fabricated waveguides --- a silica substrate with a deposited germanium-doped silica core layer and a silica top layer.
+At an index ratio of 2\%, the waveguides have efficient fiber coupling of approximately 95\%, minimized dispersion, low material loss, and polarization independence when employing square waveguides~\cite{Gatkine2024}.
+With this platform, both evanescent and MMI-based couplers are viable candidates.

-Following previous work on nulling interferometry~\cite{Arcadi2024} for three-dimensional tri-couplers, two-dimensional tri-couplers are evaluated in this work as nulling interferometers.
-While typically consisting of three evanescently coupled waveguides, the term tri-coupler in this work is extended to include any three-input, three-output device, such as a 3×3~MMI.
+Following previous work on nulling interferometry for three-dimensional tri-couplers~\cite{Arcadi2024}, two-dimensional tri-couplers are evaluated in this work for application in nulling interferometry.
+While typically consisting of three evanescently coupled waveguides, the term tri-coupler in this work is extended to include any three-input-three-output devices, such as a 3$\times$3~MMI.
 Three designs are compared in this work (Sec.\,\ref{sec:tricouplers}): a standard tri-coupler with three equal-width waveguides coupled evanescently, a custom-made 3$\times$3~MMI, and a bespoke tapered tri-coupler inspired by Hsiao~et~al.~\cite{Hsiao2009}.

 The comparative performance of these devices is evaluated in terms of exoplanet throughput (Sec.\,\ref{sec:Throughput}), starlight suppression (Sec.\,\ref{sec:Null}, component losses (Sec.\,\ref{sec:Loss}) including bend loss, and sensing (Sec.\,\ref{sec:Sensing}).
 Null depth limitations, fabrication tolerances, and the resulting starlight suppression are discussed in Sec.\,\ref{sec:Null}.
 These metrics provide a realistic assessment of these tri-couplers as nulling beam combiners and their expected on-chip performance.